 Reference checks (10 working days; however, the Recruitment Hub will not start this process until have received the complete and correct paperwork)

-Visa applications can take from 6 weeks up to 20+ weeks dependent on the type of visa route an individual is eligible for, whether or not ATAS clearance is required, the individual is making an in or out of country application, and there are any accelerated route or priority application options available.
+UK visa applications can take from 6 weeks up to 20+ weeks dependent on the type of visa route an individual is eligible for, whether or not ATAS clearance is required, the individual is making an in or out of country application, and there are any accelerated route or priority application options available.
 Please refer to our Visa Timescales guidance for more details.
 NB: this process can not start until HR has all the completed relevant paperwork

 DBS (typically 14 days, however in certain circumstances an individual can start work with the proper supervision in place before this is received)